jwoates/obtuse-tanuki/card-shuffle-test/README.md

-The test output file is under http://cardshuffle.canagaoglu.com/js/unittests.html I'm using QUnit as the unit testing framework.
+The test output file is under http://cardshuffle.canagaoglu.com/js/unittests.html
+<br/>I'm using QUnit as the unit testing framework.